London's best cafés and coffee shops

 - 49 Old Street, EC1V 9HX.
 Old St.

 Hardly anything has changed at this big, bright, comfortable room, renowned for its devotion to artisan coffee.
 Monday to Friday, everyone here’s in a bit of a hurry.
 (More so after a couple of shots.)
 At the weekend it becomes a place for exulting in the what’s-the-rush pace.
 The coffee is always produced to the very highest levels.
-For those who don’t want espresso or espresso with milk, top-notch brewed coffees are made using several different methods, including the Aeropress (a hand-operated steam-free method).
+For those who don’t want espresso or espresso with milk, top-notch brewed coffees are made using several different methods, including the Chemex filter system (for two).
 Food is displayed on the counter, and a small selection of daily dishes chalked up on a blackboard.
 Leather Lane may be nearly empty on Saturdays, but Prufrock makes it worth a visit.

 The bottom line: One of London's very best, and equally distinguished with filter-type brews and espresso.

 - 23-25 Leather Lane, EC1N 7TE.
 Chancery Lane or Farringdon.